Celebrate Midsummer & the Summer Solstice in Sussex

 Midsummer and the Summer Solstice in Sussex

 Many of the older traditions associated with Midsummer in Sussex have long since died out but there are still ways to celebrate the summer solstice in Sussex.
-The Sompting Village Morris celebrate by walking up Highdown Hill near Worthing and then “dancing down the sun” with flaming torches and a beacon before walking back down the hill by candlelight.
+This year The Sompting Village Morris will celebrate the solstice on the 21st of June by walking up Highdown Hill near Worthing and then “dancing down the sun” with flaming torches and a beacon before walking back down the hill by candlelight.
+They meet at The Spotted Cow in Angmering at 7 pm.
+They also celebrate Midsummer on the 24th of June at the John Selden in Worthing.

 Sussex Morris Dancing